Nozidoali/MapBuf/README.md

 ### Why precharacterization is inaccurate?

 Precharacterization-based algorithms mispredict LUT levels because they are unaware of the logic network during the technology mapping.
-When precharacterization, each elastic component is isolated from its loads and drives and logic clustering during technology mapping is forced to stop at the component's boundary.
+When precharacterization, each elastic component is isolated from its loads and drives, so logic clustering during technology mapping is forced to stop at the component's boundary.

-These effects are negligible if the target clock frequency is low and the number of logic levels inside a clock period is much longer than the boundary.
+These effects are negligible if the target clock frequency is low and the number of logic levels inside a clock period is much longer than the number of LUT levels on the boundary.
 However, in high-speed FPGA designs, a clock period fits only 5 LUT levels and the misprediction on both register outputs and register inputs may introduce at most 2 additional levels (40% of the clock period).
-As a result, existing algorithms either fail to meet the target clock period or have to leave a large margin for logic synthesis and physics synthesis.
+As a result, existing algorithms either easily fail to meet the target clock period or have to leave a large margin for logic synthesis and physics synthesis.

 ### How to eliminate mispredictions?